8483/notes/topics/cybersecurity/cors.md

 # Cross-origin resource sharing (CORS)

+CORS is a security feature implemented by web browsers to control how web pages can request resources from a different domain than the one that served the web page.
+This is crucial for preventing malicious websites from accessing sensitive data from another site.

+CORS allows servers to specify who can access their resources and how they can be accessed.
+Without CORS, websites would be unable to interact with APIs or resources on different domains, severely limiting the functionality of modern web applications.

 It's a security feature that prevents a malicious site from making unauthorized requests to another site on behalf of a user.

 It allows servers to specify who (i.e. which origins) can access their resources.